D'Aundre Pryce-Pierre

 Prior to starting my research, I wanted to know: How frequently do students use the maps and signage displayed around campus? & how long did it take to get familiar with the campus?

-To start off this research and to get a better understanding of the problem space, I had sent out a survey to around 80-90 students to learn how they operate within their first few weeks on campus and what methods/services they would use to help familiarize themselves with campus.
+To start this research phase off and to get a better understanding of the problem space, I had sent out a survey to around 80-90 students to learn how they operate within their first few weeks on campus and what methods/services they would use to help familiarize themselves with campus.

 Campus familiarity happened within a few days